 Based on recent NHS dental statistics for England, just half of the adult population were seen by a dentist in the two years before December 2018.
 The global overview of dental care reflects this picture, where severe gum disease (periodontal disease) is estimated to be the 11th most prevalent disease around the world and dental treatment amounts to 5% of total health expenditure for many high-income countries.
 The scientific thinking has also shifted, and it is now thought that lots of other illnesses and disease can stem from failure to care for your teeth.

-Visiting the dentist can be a worrying time, particularly if you feel nervous or apprehensive at the thought of treatment.
-However, for most of us, this proves to be unwarranted, and we find ourselves leaving the dental surgery feeling relieved and with our dental problems resolved.
+However, while these statistics show that we could be doing more to look after our dental health, visiting the dentist can be a worrying time, particularly if you feel nervous or apprehensive at the thought of treatment.
+For most of us, this proves to be unwarranted and we find ourselves leaving the dental surgery feeling relieved and with our dental problems resolved.

 What sort of dental problems can you claim for?

-Here are just a few examples of poor dental treatment that may provide valid reasons to claim for dental negligence:
+Here are a few examples of poor dental treatment that could be a case of dental negligence:

 - Teeth extracted incorrectly

 - Failing to check medical history or allergies

 - Problems due to staff being insufficiently trained or qualified

 To find out more about the different types of dental negligence, take a look at the Common Claims section.
 If you can’t see the dental procedure that caused your injury on the list, contact our specialist legal team today as we could still help you pursue your claim.

 You may find yourself struggling with pain, infection, cosmetic damage, and additional treatment to repair the damage caused.
 Dental negligence can have far-reaching effects and potentially cause psychological trauma.
 These effects can be long-lasting and, in spite of remedial action being taken, you may be left with permanent damage to your mouth, teeth or gums.